FNADS/.github/profile/README.md

 # Five nights at dog school (FNADS)

-A Five nights at Freddie's inspired fan game for CerberVT
+A Five nights at Freddy's inspired fan game for CerberVT